-- Solve problems using the critical thinking steps to identify, collect, analyze, develop and evaluate information.
+- Graduates will solve problems using critical thinking skills and formulate strategies to identify, collect, analyze, develop, and evaluate information.

-- Demonstrate quantitative skills and analysis appropriate to their area of study.
+- Graduates will demonstrate quantitative skills and analysis appropriate to their area of study.

 Programs are also expected to determine learning outcomes for all courses (and publish them in the syllabi), assess the student attainment of course learning outcomes, and again, use the assessment results to improve programs, courses, instruction, and student learning.